alexgrgr/Alice/README.md

-#How use a Spark Bot to answer a user *natural language* question with external data
+# How to use a Spark Bot to answer a user´s *natural language* question with external data

 This example shows how you can use `Api.ai` and some Spark workarounds to provide information allocated at external sources in an easy way.
 This information and sources are described later in [`actions`](#actions).